Ceily History, Family Crest & Coats of Arms

 Another 50 words (4 lines of text) are included under the topic Early Ceily Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Ceily family to the New World and Oceana
+Migration of the Ceily family

 Early North American immigration records have revealed a number of people bearing the name Ceily or a variant listed above: Robert Seely, who arrived in Massachusetts in 1630 with the Winthrop Fleet; William Seely, who came to Barbados in 1635; John Seely, who came to Virginia in 1654.